in2code-de/in2publish_core/Documentation/Installation/3_Configuration.md

 Note:
 > If you want to separate your configuration depending on the in2publish version, you could also use **LocalConfiguration_[version].yaml** and **ForeignConfiguration_[version].yaml** for a defined version.
 That could help you for your future deployments.
 E.g. LocalConfiguration_1.2.3.yaml
 > Since 7.0 you don't have to provide the full version number.
 You can omit the patch version (last number) or the patch and minor version (last two nubers).

+# Extension Configuration

+The extension configuration is split in 2 parts.
+Basic and Local.
+Basic must be configured on both sides, whereas "Local" needs to be set only on Local.

+## Basic

+    pathToConfiguration = typo3conf/AdditionalConfiguration/
+    logLevel = 5

+* pathToConfiguration:
+  Defines the path where the LocalConfiguration.yaml file on Local and the ForeignConfiguration.yaml on Foreign.
+  This can be set individually on both sides.
+* logLevel:
+  Defines the minimum severity of logs to be persisted into the database.

+## Local

+    disableUserConfig = 0
+    adapter.remote = ssh
+    adapter.transmission = ssh

+* disableUserConfig:
+  Disables the UserTsProvider.
+If checked no UserTS will be merged in the in2publish_core configuration.
+* adapter.remote & adapter.transmission:
+  Adapter identifier of the implementation. in2publish_core comes with ssh as default.
+Other packages like the HTTP-Adapter (in2publish_http) are available from in2code.

 # Overwrite Configuration for Users or Pages